Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 `String` is a smart pointer that points to memory on the heap.

-The value inside the `String`, the raw string slice, can of course be duplicated, but the `String` type itself is actually just a pointer to a location in memory.
+The value of the `String`, the raw string slice, can of course be duplicated, but the `String` type itself is actually just a pointer to a location in memory.

 If we were to copy that location data, we'd have two pointers pointing to the same location.

-As soon as one of them is cleaned up, the data on the stack would also be cleaned up, and we'd be left with a `String` pointing at memory we no longer own.
+As soon as one of them is cleaned up, the data on the heap would also be cleaned up, and we'd be left with a `String` pointing at memory we no longer own.

 We'll talk more about how we can duplicate things like Strings and other smart pointers later in the video.

 Types that can exist on the Stack though can be `Copy`.

-All primitives (again, excluding string slices, but including immutable reference) are `Copy` and compound types built from those types can choose to implement `Copy`.
+All primitives (again, excluding string slices, but including immutable reference) are `Copy`, and compound types built from those types can choose to implement `Copy`.

 You can implement `Copy` directly, though you must also implement a trait called `Clone` which we'll discuss later, but since both traits are derivable, its very rare you'd ever do it manually.